AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 uid: streams-manage-stream-permissions
 ---

-# Manage stream permissions
+# Manage permissions for streams

 If you are assigned the **Manage Permissions** access right, then you can configure stream permissions for other user roles in your tenant.
-You can granularly assign individual stream permissions to each user role in your tenant.
+You can granularly assign individual stream permissions to each user role.

 ## Prerequisites

-To manage data stream permissions, your user role must be assigned the **Manage Permissions** access right.
+To manage data stream permissions, you must be assigned the **Manage Permissions** access right.

-## Manage permissions for streams
+## To manage permissions for streams

 When managing permissions for streams, you can either edit them one at a time or in bulk.